bernicenora/Recreating-Wikipedia-HomePage/README.md

 Page was replicated for Desktop/Tablet screens not Mobile(https://en.m.wikipedia.org/wiki/Main_Page) Sidebar does not scroll down when page is scrolled down.
 Footer and Sidebar must be linked.
+Green and Blue boxes' height don't match on resize.